 - Always Need to Have a Cause – INFJs get so caught up in the passion of their pursuits that any of the cumbersome administrative or maintenance work that comes between them and the ideal they see on the horizon is deeply unwelcome.
 INFJs like to know that they are taking concrete steps towards their goals, and if routine tasks feel like they are getting in the way, or worse yet, there is no goal at all, they will feel restless and disappointed.

-And below are some of the films directors, musicians, painters and other creatives I get inspired by:
+Below are some of the films directors, musicians, painters and other creatives I am inspired by: